What is Chip and how does it work?

 Chip vs App-only Banks

-A lot of the app-only banks on the market such as Monzo and Starling offer solutions to help you save (similar to Chip), such as savings goals and automatic saving.
-Monzo and Starling Bank also offer a round-up feature that saves your spare change which you can set aside into dedicated savings pots.
+A lot of the app-only banks on the market such as Monzo, Starling and Chase offer solutions to help you save (similar to Chip), such as savings goals.
+They also offer a round-up feature that saves your spare change which you can set aside into dedicated savings pots.

-Monzo and Starling are banks and are therefore registered and regulated by the FCA.
+Monzo, Starling and Chase are banks and are therefore registered and regulated by the FCA.
 They also offer protection on up to £85,000 of your money under the Financial Services Compensation Scheme.

 Pros of Chip